rrennoir/PyAccEngineer/README.md

 or if you know what you are doing

-- Open Command Prompt / Powershell / Windows Terminal
+- Open terminal
 - Navigate to the PyAccEngineer folder
 - Start venv (if used)
-- Type `python main.py`
+- `python main.py`

 #### Possible problems